Henrywang621/DL-based-MI-EEG-models/README.md

       <img src=https://img.shields.io/badge/TensorFlow-2.7.0-FF6F00?logo=tensorflow&style=for-the-badge>
 </p>

-This code repository collects the available source code of the representative DL-based methods for classifying MI-EEG signals and runs a leaderboard table to fairly compare these methods.
-I will update this repository regularly.
+This code repository collects the available source code of the representative DL-based models for classifying MI-EEG signals and runs a leaderboard table to fairly compare these models.
+More summarization and discussions about the representative models can be found in our survey paper [Link](https://www.sciencedirect.com/science/article/pii/S093336572300252X).
+This repository is updated regularly.

-## Representive Methods with Source Code
+## Representative Methods with Source Code

 | methods | title | author |  year | source code |
 | ------ | ------ | ------ | ------ | ------ |